Cheese, oh please

 Get your tongue a-salsa-ing

-Brazi Bites, the Latin-inspired, better-for-you bite-size creations, has launched a signature Brazilian Cheese Bread line to complement its bite-size Empanadas in traditional flavours likes Black Bean & Cheddar, Chicken & Cheese, Beef & Bean and Chickpea Veggie.
+Brazi Bites, the Latin-inspired, better-for-you frozen food company has launched a signature bite-size Empanada line to complement its Brazilian Cheese Bread in traditional flavours likes Black Bean & Cheddar, Chicken & Cheese, Beef & Bean and Chickpea Veggie.

 Brazi Bites believes in bringing natural foods to the forefront of the freezer by supplying Americans with naturally gluten-free, zero preservative freezer-to-oven products.

 The company was born in the kitchen of husband-and-wife duo Junea Rocha and Cameron MacMullin in 2010 and has grown into a nationally distributed brand with a cult-like following after appearing on ABC’s Shark Tank and twice included in Inc. 5000 list of America’s Fastest-Growing Private Companies.

 “We make it a priority to listen to our customer’s needs and believe everyone should have access to budget-friendly, convenient, natural, foods that actually taste good,” said Junea Rocha, CMO and co-founder of Brazi Bites.